Counter-IED equipment: Electronic countermeasures (jammers, ECM)

-Duke Version 3 Vehicle mounted CREW system:, manufactured by SRCTec, Inc., is a counter radio-controlled improvised explosive device (RCIED) electronic warfare (CREW) system that was developed to provide U.S. forces critical, life-saving protection against a wide range of threats.
+Duke Version 3 Vehicle mounted CREW system: Duke V3, manufactured by SRCTec, Inc., is a counter radio-controlled improvised explosive device (RCIED) electronic warfare (CREW) system that was developed to provide U.S. forces critical, life-saving protection against a wide range of threats.
 It is a field deployable system that was designed to have minimal size, weight and power requirements while providing simple operation and optimal performance in order to provide force protection against radio-controlled IEDs.
 CREW Duke V3 consists of a primary unit known as the CREW Duke V2 and a secondary unit that features advanced electronic warfare subsystems to counter emerging advanced RCIED technologies.
 Advanced EW components and techniques are implemented to combat complex threat infrastructures in order to provide a maximum protection radius while minimizing the overall system cost and prime power consumption requirements.

+To quote the manufacturer: "The Duke system was selected as one of the U.S. Army's Top 10 Greatest Inventions in both 2005 and 2009".

 CVRJ (CREW Vehicle Receiver Jammer) U.S. Marines: The primary purpose of the CVRJ system is to defeat existing Radio Frequency (RF) threats and newly identified Hard-to-Kill RF threats.
 The CVRJ system accomplishes its primary mission by jamming each threat's transmitted RF signals.
 The secondary purpose of the CVRJ system is to add the capability to combine multiple internal RF signals and external RF inputs from other systems, and serve as the conduit for transmitting those RF signals while maintaining system interoperability.
 It accomplishes both missions via 15 waveform programmable RF channels.
 The system is software controlled to meet specific threats.
 Indicators on the CVRJ front panel and Remote Control Unit (RCU) allow the operator to observe system health and diagnostic messages.
 Built-In-Test (BIT) routines run during system initialization and operation that notify the operator of system faults by illuminating indicators referred to as "annunciators" and by displaying text messages on the RCU display.
 The system is highly automated which reduces operator interaction.
 The system draws up to 36 amps of vehicle power, weighs approximately 69 lbs, and measures 13″H × 14″W × 19″D.

 Vehicle Jammer System STAR V: Protective modular jamming system STAR V 740 is intended for a protection against RCIED.
 The system either prevents the activation of RCIED or it can significantly reduce the distance for a bomb activation.
 The system is used to protect the special EOD teams or for a convoy protection.

 The jamming is performed by random frequency sweeping in a few frequencies sub-bands at the same time.
 Each sub-band has a possibility to set up to two communication windows for mutual radio communication.
 The jamming system is equipped with 8 wideband transmitters, 3 low-pass filters, 1 combiner, 6 omni-directional antennas and 8 wide-band digital exciters.
 The higher level of jamming efficiency is accomplished by using more parallel subsystems and digital technology.